RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 in which the lawyer is *not* impliedly authorized to disclose.
 But lawyer must obtain informed consent to the disclosure.

-A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted by paragraph (b).
+A lawyer shall not reveal information relating to the representation of a client unless:

+* the client gives informed consent,
+* the disclosure is impliedly authorized in order to carry out the representation
+* or the disclosure is permitted by paragraph (b).

 #### Exceptions